 Les Trois Pommiers

 Provides a comprehensive network of resources for intergenerational families experiencing difficulty

-Promotes universal health care coverage with a focus to the most deprived and vulnerable populations.
-Memisa has grass-root projects in Benin, Burundi, Congo-Brazzaville, India, Mauritania and DR Congo.
+Promotes universal health care coverage with a focus on the most deprived and vulnerable populations.
+Memisa has grass-root projects in Benin, Burundi, Congo-Brazzaville, India, Mauritania, and the Democratic Republic of Congo.

 Centre Education Pluridisciplinaire de la Personnalité (CEPP)

 An emergency shelter that welcomes any pregnant woman experiencing difficulty and assists in her reintegration.

 Pro-Arbeit – www.proarbeit-kreis-of.de

 A job center which supports the integration of its beneficiaries into the labour market, with a special focus on strengthening the social and economic integration of mothers, particularly those with a migrant background

 Verband Familienarbeit e.V.